 What is a training module?

-A training module is a segment of an overall elearning course that focuses on a specific topic or objective.
-Think of it like a chapter of a book.
-Each training module (or chapter) acts as a step in a learner’s journey, each time edging closer to completing the overall course.
+A training module is a segment of an overall digital corporate elearning course that focuses on a specific topic or objective.
+Think of training modules like a chapter of a book.
+Each module (or chapter) acts as a step in a learner’s journey, each time edging closer to completing the overall course.

-Here are our recommended steps to follow when building effective training modules:
+Wondering how to create online training modules?
+Here are our recommended steps to follow when building the most effective online workplace training modules:

 Step 1: Establish your training objectives